-Pupils with SEMH needs will be happier within school and at home Pupil voice, lower behaviour incidences, parental voice Children from disadvantaged backgrounds will have access to great enrichment activities after school Pupil voice, parental voice.
+Pupils with SEMH needs will be happier Pupil voice, lower behaviour incidences, within school and at home and will be reduction in suspensions, pupils fully more able to self or co-regulate within the integrated and included as appropriate, school environment. parental voice Children from disadvantaged backgrounds will have access to enrichment activities after school Pupil voice, parental voice.